 - 120Ω current-limited switchable CAN-bus termination

-- 6-pin spring-contact termination for CAN, power, shield and earth
+- 6-Pin 3.81mm pluggable screw terminal for CAN-bus, ground, power, shield and earth

 - Bus powered Um 12-48VDC, power <1W